lrod131/100_of_code/README.md

 # 100_of_code

-En este repositorio guardaré mi progreso en el curo de 100 Days of code de Angela Yu.
+In this repository I'll be saving my projects and excercises from the 100 days of code from  Angela Yu's Udemy 100 days of code.